About the Scheme

 You will be sent a letter containing your registration card and number, and a password to access your service details and update your address details using MyLeave’s web site.

-Also each year you will receive an Annual Notice (if we have your current address), which will advise of the total accrued service towards your long service leave entitlement.
+Each year you will receive an Annual Notice (if we have your current email or postal address), which will advise of the total accrued service towards your long service leave entitlement.

 NOTE: It is important that you keep your address details up to date so that you receive your Annual Notices.
 Failure to do so could result in loss of service days that you may be entitled to.

 If you do not receive your registration card within a few weeks, please contact MyLeave.